sGfU/steam-donation-bot/README.md

 ****AS WITH ALL OPEN SOURCE CODE LOOK THROUGH IT FOR BACK DOORS AND OTHER THINGS!!!!!****

-Programs you need to run
+Programs you need to run the bot

 Nodejs https://nodejs.org/en/